We shall explore one of the Worcester Woods. It is Spring, at the beginning of May. The bluebells bloom from

 which has been greatly modified by biological activity and is rich in organic matter (humus) and is very fertile.

-The bluebell (Hyacinthoides non-scripta) has a violet tinge to it, and photographs never quite capture the true
+The bluebell (Hyacinthoides non-scripta) has a violet tinge to it, and photographs with the old film-based

-fresh aroma.
-The bulbs do not take well to being trampled and will eventually die if trampled repeatedly, so it
+and very pleasant fresh aroma.
+The bulbs do not take well to being trampled and will eventually die if trampled

 Click here to visit another bluebell wood or here to see the same wood later in the year.